-Return On Investment (or ROI) is a way for us to measure these “returns” in the right business language.
-It measures the benefits from an opportunity/prospect and compares them to the costs involved.
+ROI stands for Return On Investment.
+In business we use this to measure the benefits from an opportunity/project and compare them to the costs involved.
 This lets us know for sure that we will get more back than we put in and who wouldn’t want to know that?

 So, this is the tricky bit.
 We need to decide where to spend money and, using the same set of numbers (costs and benefits) there are three ways to help us do that: